 Choose a quality-brand clipper.
 Add the blades and attachment combs suited to your dog's particular coat to achieve an even and attractive cut.
 Use appropriate grooming tools to remove tangles and mats before you use the clippers.
 While too much hair on any breed can cause retention of body heat, leave at least 1" of coat to insulate the animal from the heat of the sun and to shield his skin from sunburn.
 This is particularly critical for longhaired breeds.

 Ideally, introduce the clipper to your dog when he is young.
 Avoid models that have a loud, irritating buzz.
 Use sharp blades to prevent pulling.
-A clipper coolant or lubricant, such as Cool Care Plus, keeps the blades at a comfortable temperature, preventing burns to the dog's skin.
+A clipper coolant or lubricant keeps the blades at a comfortable temperature, preventing burns to the dog's skin.
 It is wise to begin clipping on an inconspicuous area to learn the action of the clipper.
 Then, make the needed adjustments to blades and attachment combs and confidently give your dog a cool, trim look for summer!

 Additional cooling tips